 In addition to the changes listed above, the Company now also allows custom incentives for cost-effective projects in facilities which include buildings on both Residential Rate Schedule 503 and qualifying Rate Schedules 504, 505, 511, 570 and 577 as part of the same CNGC customer account.

 The Company will continue to monitor the state of natural gas conservation technologies within its service territory and make adjustments commensurate with evolving Energy Star standards and code requirements as well as monitor new and promising technologies available to optimize the use of natural gas in our customers’ homes.
-Such measures may include .70 Conventional Water Heaters, which would currently still be a far-reach to customers even with the adaptation of conservation incentives, and remain a stretch in light of continued projected declines in the cost of natural gas.
+Such measures may include .70 Conventional Water Heaters, which would currently still be a far-reach to customers even with the adaptation of conservation incentives and remain a stretch in light of continued projected declines in the cost of natural gas.

 Emerging Technologies

 In additional to exploring more traditional avenues for natural gas savings, the Company has also begun to closely monitor emerging technologies with strong potential for deeper natural gas savings.
 Such high performance measures include energy-efficient Natural Gas Heat Pumps (GHP) which have been identified as a promising and high-impact conservation

 measure by Oakridge National Laboratories.
-Natural gas heat pumps have been in use throughout Asia and Europe for several decades and are being regularly tested and implemented throughout the American Southwest; Real-world applications of the measure have successfully taken place in military and other mixed-used facilities.
+Natural gas heat pumps have been in use throughout Asia and Europe for several decades and are being regularly tested and implemented throughout the American Southwest; real-world applications of the measure have successfully taken place in military and other mixed-used facilities.
 Gas Heat Pumps have demonstrated substantial carbon and water savings, and waste heat recycling for water heating purposes, as well as non-energy benefits such as reduced noise pollution from the quiet-running motor.
-COP levels show promise when examined from a full-fuel cycle perspective that takes site-versus-source efficiency into consideration.
+COP (Coefficient of Performance) levels show promise when examined from a full-fuel cycle perspective that takes site-versus-source efficiency into consideration.

 Cascade is currently working with several communities to assess the viability of 1-2 monitored GHP pilot efforts within its service territory.
 Such efforts would allow the Company to better understand the potential and applicability of this measure within our climate zones, and help introduce a high-effective carbon-mitigation technology into the region.
 Since there is not yet a robust market for Natural Gas Heat Pumps, competition amongst vendors is limited, as are the number of GHPs being produced.
 Thus, up-front costs remain an obstacle to cost-effectiveness.
-If initial pilot efforts prove promising for an energy savings standpoint, Cascade will work with community partners, equipment vendors, and efficiency technology organizations to introduce the measure into the mainstream markets within our region.
+If initial pilot efforts prove promising from an energy savings standpoint, Cascade will work with community partners, equipment vendors, and efficiency technology organizations to introduce the measure into the mainstream markets within our region.
 If and when the measure proves viable from a total resource perspective, Cascade will also be able to support GHP efforts through the custom Commercial portion of its Conservation Incentive Program.

 In addition to Natural Gas Heat Pumps, the Company is also in the process of gathering more information regarding EF 1.3 Gas-fired Heat Pump Water Heaters.
 This technology has been identified by the Northwest Energy Efficiency Alliance as potentially viable technology with costs in a similar range to electric models currently available on the market.
 The Company will continue to keep apprised of this and other equally cutting-edge efficiency options with significant future savings potential for our customers.